dmarnerides/pydlt/docs/source/quickstart/images.rst

 ``imshow``
 ~~~~~~~~~~~~~~~

-Use :func:`dlt.viz.imshow` to display images.
+:func:`dlt.viz.imshow` can be used to display images.
 Accepts Arrays and Tensors as
 well as different views.
 The view must be provided as an argument.

 .. code-block:: python3